Welcome to NDSU!

 1 p.m.
 Kickoff: NDSU Bison vs. Delaware, Fargodome

 To see a full listing of events or get more information about Homecoming, please visit the website at

 Welcome Week 2018 Wrap-Up

 Welcome Week is designed to ensure that your student has everything that they need to start the year off right.
 Students had a chance to attend events that enabled them to meet new people and learn more about NDSU's departments and resources.
 They were led through the weekend's events by their Welcome Week Leader, a current student that volunteers their time to assist the new students in their transition to campus.

-Over 2,250 students attended the Presidents' Welcome on Churchill Field.
-A class photo was taken from the roof of the A. Glenn Hill building, followed by remarks from President Dean Bresciani, Provost Beth Ingram, student body president Mason Wenzel, student body vice president Katie Mastel, and Dan Ukkelberg, a student chosen to represent the Class of 2021.
+Around 2,300 students attended the Presidents' Welcome on Churchill Field.
+A class photo was taken from the roof of the A. Glenn Hill building, followed by remarks from President Dean Bresciani, Interim Provost Ken Grafton, Student Body President Chase Grindberg, Student Body Vice President Marisa Pacella, and Sydney Warcup, a student chosen to represent the Class of 2022.
 Following the welcome, students attended events hosted by their academic college.